cis547/cis547.github.io/_labs/lab04.markdown

     └── inputN
 ```

-You can now use `delta_debugger` to minimize the crashing
+You can now use `delta-debugger` to minimize the crashing
 inputs found by the fuzzer.

 ```
 /lab4/test$ delta-debugger ./sanity1 fuzz_output_sanity1/failure/input1
 ```

 The last argument (`fuzz_output/failure/input1`) is subject to change depending on what files are available in the `fuzz_output/failure` directory.
 The reduced input is stored in `fuzz_output/failure/input1.delta`.
-Additionally, before running another invocation of `delta_debugger`, make sure to clean up the `fuzz_output` directory.
+Additionally, before running another invocation of `delta-debugger`, make sure to clean up the `fuzz_output` directory.
 You can do this by running `rm -rf fuzz_output && mkdir fuzz_output`.

 ### Lab Instructions